Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Spectral Bounds on Transport Distances

 \subsection{A Case Study: Torus Grid Graphs}

 In this subsection, we examine another class of graphs: torus grid graphs.
 The $m\times n$ torus grid graph $T_{m,n}$ is the Cartesian product of $C_m$ and $C_n$, so we can apply many of our computations from the previous subsection here.
-In particular, the eigenvectors for $T_{m,n}$ are the Kronecker products of pairs of eigenvectors $(\phi_j,\phi_k)$ from $C_m$ and $C_n$, respectively, with corresponding eigenvalues (The factor of $1/2$ appears because cycle graphs are 2-regular while torus grid graphs are 4-regular.)
+In particular, the eigenvectors for $T_{m,n}$ are the Kronecker products of pairs of eigenvectors $(\phi_j,\phi_k)$ from $C_m$ and $C_n$, respectively, with corresponding eigenvalues under $M=\frac{1}{4}L$ of (The factor of $1/2$ appears because cycle graphs are 2-regular while torus grid graphs are 4-regular, and vanishes if we instead use $L$ here.)
 Then we have for small $j,k$, by Taylor expansion.
-Further, To find $W_1(\phi_{j,k}^+,\phi_{j,k}^-)$, note that the support of $\phi_{j,k}^+$ consists of checkerboarded rectangles, and the most efficient way to transport the positive mass to the negative mass will be along the higher frequency direction--that is, horizontally if $m/j<n/k$, and vertically otherwise.
+Further, To find $W_1(\phi_{j,k}^+,\phi_{j,k}^-)$, note that the support of $\phi_{j,k}^+$ consists of checkerboarded rectangles, and the most efficient way to transport the positive mass to the negative mass will be along the higher frequency direction---that is, horizontally if $m/j<n/k$, and vertically otherwise.
 Without loss of generality, let us suppose we are in the former case.
-Then this incurs a cost of Applying our assumption that $m/j<n/k$ to our earlier estimate, we see Putting it all together, and thus our bound is off by (at most) a factor of $\pi k^2 m(n^{2}j)^{-1}.$ Note that when $k/n=j/m$ (i.e., when the horizontal and vertical components of $\phi_{j,k}$ have the same frequency), this simplifies to $\pi k/n$, precisely our result on cycle graphs.
+Then this incurs a cost of Applying our assumption that $m/j<n/k$ to our earlier estimate, we see Putting it all together, and thus, taking the quotient of the two sides in the above inequality our bound is off by (at most) a factor of $\pi k^2 m(n^{2}j)^{-1}.$ Note that when $k/n=j/m$ (i.e., when the horizontal and vertical components of $\phi_{j,k}$ have the same frequency), this simplifies to $\pi k/n$, precisely our result on cycle graphs.